tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

-DECIMAL values can contain up to 38 digits on either side of a decimal point. and any arithmetic with DECIMAL values has exact results (arithmetic with NUMBER or DOUBLE values could have approximate results instead of exact results).
+DECIMAL values can contain up to 38 digits on either side of a decimal point. and any arithmetic with DECIMAL values has exact results (arithmetic with DOUBLE values could have approximate results instead of exact results).
 There is no literal format for DECIMAL, so use :ref:`CAST <sql_function_cast>` to insist that a numeric has data type DECIMAL, for example ``CAST(1.1 AS DECIMAL)`` or